felixmerz00/hpc_esc_401_solutions/exercise_session_10/README.md

 ./pymapred.sh
 ```

-How many map and reduction operations were performed?
+How many map and reduction operations were performed? <br>
 For each word one map operation is done.
 In total 538568 operations.
 There are 538568 words.
 47090 of them are unique.
 The program performed 538568-47090=491478 reduce operations.

-How many lines/entries were treated?
+How many lines/entries were treated? <br>
 In the mapping step 35371 lines were treated.
 In the reduction step 538568 were treated. <br>
-Map input records=35371, Reduce input records=538568 \\
+Map input records=35371, Reduce input records=538568 <br>
 These two output files were created: output/_SUCCESS and output/part-00000.

 I see all the words he uses and their counts.__